8,000 reports of side effects for Hoosiers after getting COVID-19 shots

 - Listen to this story

 The Centers for Disease Control and Prevention runs what’s called the Vaccine Adverse Events Reporting System (VAERS).
-WISH-TV found nearly 1,800 people from Indiana have reported side effects since January 1.
+News 8 found 8,000 reactions reported from 1,800 people since Jan.
+1.

 The top five include headaches, chills, fever, pain and fatigue–all reported by 30% of the people who submitted to VAERS.
 Other common post-vaccine symptoms include dizziness, a rash and pain at the injection site.